b0n21en5/DS-Algo/arrays/README.md

         * Rotation of array
         * Rearranging of array
-        * Range queries
+        * Range queries in the array
-        * Multidimensional Array
+        * Multidimensional array

+## Algorithms

+        * Searching Algorithm
+        * Sorting Algorithm

+        * Kadane's Algorithm
+        * Dutch National Algorithm

+## Some commonly Used Array Searching

+        1. Linear Search
+        2. Binary Search

 ## Some Commonly Used Array Sorting